toidiu/toidiu.github.io/content/blog/2016_10_31_polymorphism-in-scala.md

 #### Different Syntax:

-As an extra bit let's look at another way we can write our ad-hoc polymorphism function.
+Let's look at another way we can write our ad-hoc polymorphism function.
 The Scala compiler provides syntactical sugar so that we can re-write the function as follows.
 So don't get confused when you see either representation.

 ```scala
 //def printTexture[T](t: T)(implicit o: Texture[T]): Unit = {